 - Cost-effective Compensation Package: By offering share options, the employment package becomes more attractive to employees and gives you greater room to negotiate on other areas of the employment contract.
 Most start-ups also have limited funds and may be unable to pay employees immediately.
 Hence, by offering share options, you will be able to limit your costs and shift them to the future while motivating your employees simultaneously.

-- Lower Employee Turnover: By choosing a vesting period that only begins several months or years after the share contract was granted, you are able to reduce the risk of employees leaving your start-up.
+- Lower Employee Turnover: By choosing a vesting period that only begins several months or years after the share contract was granted, you can reduce the risk of employees leaving your start-up.
 You will gain long-term guarantee for staff retention as vesting share options typically requires employees to stay in the company for a period of time.

 How much Equity Share should start-ups give to their Employees?